statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Authoritative texts

 1. This Convention including its Annexes has been drawn up in Arabic, Chinese, English, French, Russian and Spanish, the six texts being equally authoritative.
-2. The Appendices to this Convention are drawn up in Arabic, Chinese, English, French, Russian and Spanish.
+2. The Appendices to this Convention are provided in Arabic, Chinese, English, French, Russian and Spanish.

 ### Article  43